Duchess Charlotte Georgine of Mecklenburg-Strelitz: Death

 Charlotte died in Hildburghausen, Duchy of Saxe-Hildburghausen, on 14 May 1818 after a long illness.
 Her daughter Therese reported to her sister Louisa, "Eight or ten days ago, during an anxious night, in which the end seemed near, she said us all a farewell and blessed all you far away loved ones - that's the best a good loving mother can give to her children [...]
 That night, when she bade us farewell in the most touching manner, I knelt down beside her bed of pain and asked for her blessing.
 When her hand rested on my head, I spoke for us all, dear mother - and she answered [...].
 We all have received a (ring) from her dear hands.
 Looking at it, my intent to always live a life worthy of my mother, grew ever more steadfast in my heart.

 Charlotte decreed that she was to be buried in the newly planned cemetery at Backsteinfeld in Hildburghausen.
 She was provisionally buried in the church of the castle, and reburied at Backsteinfeld in 1819.
 Her tomb was designed by Heim, the court carpenter, and was completed in 1824.
 The green bronzed candelabra stands on four black balls with blazing flames in lead in a shell at the top.
 The inscription was written by Friedrich Carl Ludwig Sickler.
 The vault has a height of 4 meters and a diameter of about 12 meters.
 When the church of the castle was converted into a courtroom, the bodies of all the royals were moved from the royal crypt to Charlotte's tomb.

 Marriage and issue

-Charlotte married Frederick, Duke of Saxe-Hildburghausen (later Duke of Saxe-Altenburg), youngest child of Ernest Frederick III, Duke of Saxe-Hildburghausen and his third wife, Princess Ernestine of Saxe-Weimar, on 3 September 1785 in Hildburghausen.
-Charlotte and Frederick had twelve children:
+Charlotte married Frederick, Duke of Saxe-Hildburghausen (later Duke of Saxe-Altenburg), youngest child of Ernest Frederick III, Duke of Saxe-Hildburghausen, and his third wife, Princess Ernestine of Saxe-Weimar, on 3 September 1785 in Hildburghausen.
+They had 12 children: